-The figures clearly reveal that the marks in the personality test play a determining role in final selection of the candidate through the civil service exams.
+These facts and figures clearly reveal that a good score in the personality test can play a determining role in final selection of the candidate through the civil service exams.

 The Kothari Committee constituted by the UPSC has listed the qualities that should be rated in the personality test.
 They are as follows;

 The interview marks are very important and the deciding factor to be in the merit list, you must not leave any stone unturned in the preparation for the interview.
 This is more so because majority of the candidates are able to secure only about 55 percent marks in the interview and are unable to get a job even after reaching the last stage of this exam.
 This suggests that how tough is the marking done in the last leg of this exam.

 Even though overall personality development is a continuous process, a proper planning after qualifying the Mains exam can help you prepare for the Interview or the personality test.
 This preparation has to be done in THREE parts, ONE summing up the knowledge and storing them in your virtual memory, SECOND to develop conversational skills and THIRD to develop personality traits.
 The candidate should make a self-analysis of his/ her strengths and weaknesses on these three points and make a conscious effort to work on them.

 Summing up the knowledge requires revision of your Mains notes and to be up to date with current affairs topics.
 You should be prepared to answer questions on your background, hobbies and extracurricular activities.
 One good idea is to discuss these points with your friends by forming a discussion group.
 Other possible way could be rehearsing your answers by recording them on the mobile phone and listen it after you are done.
 You may have forgotten some points and you can add them up and record it again.